 Film archives contain large and diverse collections of historical films.
 In order to exhibit and exploit these collections commercially, archives need to digitize their holdings.
 With more than 400 Mio. € per year globally and growth rates of 8 % annually, the digitization of analog film material is an exponentially growing market.
 However, as a study by the research team has shown, there is no professional high-end film scanner on the market that is able to digitize the whole range of these films.

-The PoC VeCoScan tackles this lack of technical solutions by developing and testing a multi-spectral and versatile core film scanner unit.
+The PoC VeCoScan tackles this lack of technical solutions by developing and testing an experimental multi-spectral and versatile core film scanner unit.
 This versatile design allows the film scanner to adapt the spectral distribution and the directional arrangement of its illumination system, based on colorimetric measurements of film stocks executed by the research team.
 The higher image quality of the raw scans achieve better results in terms of both the accuracy with the original colors and the potential to digitally reconstruct faded colors that concern an estimated 90% of chromogenic film stocks up to 1980.